Markus Klar

 About Me

-My name is Markus and I'm a post-doctoral research associate at the University of Glasgow where I am part of the DIFAI project.
-My research focuses on the exciting intersection of human-computer interaction and biomechanical modeling.
-By using state-of-the-art biomechanical models, model predictive control, and reinforcement learning, I'm able to simulate and analyze how humans interact with computers in a variety of scenarios.
+My name is Markus and I am a post-doctoral research associate at the University of Glasgow where I am part of the DIFAI project.
+My research in the field of Computational Interaction focuses on the exciting intersection of human-computer interaction, biomechanical modeling and optimal control.
+By using state-of-the-art biomechanical models, model predictive control, and reinforcement learning, I am striving to improve our understanding of how humans interact with computers in a variety of scenarios.

-When I'm not working on my research, I enjoy bouldering, playing board games or working on my little startup Zwiwa (check it out here!).
+When I'm not working on my research, I enjoy bouldering, dancing, playing board games or exploring the Scottish Highlands.
 I believe that having a diverse set of experiences and perspectives is essential for being a well-rounded researcher.

 Projects